Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 If poor lifestyle habits are the most overlooked reason why you’re not improving as much as you’d like, poor training habits are the most common and important reason why you’re not getting faster or staying healthy.

-Last year I recorded a video Q&A where I explained three elements of smart training for injury prevention that you can watch here.
+Check out the Q&A video where I explain the three elements of smart training for injury prevention.

 But in terms of improvement rates, there are three more critical pieces to getting faster that many runners are ignoring.

-#1.
-Not running long.
 Are you running a long run every week?
-Is it “long” compared to the distance that you’re training to finish?
+Is it “long” compared to the distance of your goal race?

 There’s a reason that many runners affectionately call their weekend routine the “Church of the Sunday Long Run” – it’s the most important run of the week (especially for beginners).
 Running long builds endurance, helps make faster paces more sustainable, and gradually improves your ability to recover.